๐Ÿ“ Why Go Overhead?

 Optional

-The Gold Standard (Big Budget): Foresight GC3 ($5,000+) and GCQuad ($10,000–$15,000+) are purpose-built overhead photometric units used by tour pros and commercial facilities.
-They deliver the most accurate impact data available, but at price points well beyond most consumer budgets.
-If money is no object, the GCQuad ceiling-mounted is the best overhead launch monitor in the world.
+The High-End Benchmark: Foresight GC3 (around $6,999) and GCQuad are purpose-built overhead photometric units used by tour pros and commercial fitting studios.
+They deliver the most accurate impact data available at consumer-accessible price points, but at price points suited to commercial facilities and high-end builds.
+If budget is not a constraint, the GCQuad ceiling-mounted setup is widely regarded as the overhead gold standard.

 Overhead vs Behind-the-Ball